- About / Blog

 Exposure to Trauma, disturbing events, violence:

 Wood’s Homes offers training for all staff in a wide variety of ways to handle disruptive and aggressive behaviours.
 We also expect that you are coming to this position with some practical and theoretical knowledge and skill that we expect you to use well.
-One must remember that when feelings are expressed with or toward you that it is not about you it is about the client.
-Do you feel you are able to maintain a therapeutic stance in all situations, ask for help when you are unsure and be aware of your own actions and reactions when faced with perceived anger or danger?

 This job demands more curiosity, and less control.
 What our clients do and say are keys to their future mental health and it is our job to encourage the expression of both their experience and their emotions.
 When a client feels safe with a staff member, often he or she will have to bear the brunt of many an outburst.
 This is uncomfortable and confusing most of the time.
 But curiosity is key as well as being able to stand back and realize that your feelings are insignificant it is the unknown for the client that is key.